 URSU supports the use of Open Education Resources (OER) which would reduce the barriers to post-secondary education for people of all backgrounds.
-OER could mean the use of open-access textbooks, but it could also refer to the use of open courseware, podcasts, YouTube videos, etc. Ideally, OER will be used for all entry-level courses, while later courses with more specialized knowledge could be taught using textbooks available at the library via our Textbooks for All program.
+OER could mean the use of open-access textbooks, but it could also refer to the use of open courseware, podcasts, YouTube videos, etc. Ideally, OER will be used for all entry-level courses, while later courses with more specialized knowledge could be taught using textbooks available at certain libraries.

 Who is using Open Education Resources?

 URSU would like to acknowledge and thank the following professors who have recently used OER in their courses: